 In 2009 David was elected Member of the Institution of Mechanical Engineers, is registered as a Chartered Engineer, and is a Full Member of the IIMS.
 His varied expertise thus gained has been brought to his work with us at BMS to good effect.
 His wider experience with vintage wooden hulls and GRP structures is also now offered.

 David has been an active sailor for over 20 years and has cruised and raced a wide variety of dinghies and yachts in the UK, Europe, Baltic and Caribbean.
 He holds the RYA Yachtmaster Offshore qualification, has passed the Approved Engine Course and is STCW95 trained.
 He is currently restoring Puffin, a 1936 2.5 ton Hillyard wooden hulled yacht, and is based south of the River Thames.

-For the last four year David has mainly surveyed Narrow Boats and Dutch Barges for BMA in and about West London.
+For the last six years David has mainly surveyed Dutch barges, Narrow Boats and Houseboats, very successfully, for BMS in and about London and it's rivers.